 Record and share your calls

 For corporate businesses, Zoom can assist in more ways than one.
 It doesn’t just host your meetings, it can record them too and save you the trouble of keeping a written record.
 Even better, you can send meeting recordings to any employees who might have missed the live session.
 Paid users should automatically be given access to the Zoom Recording Cloud and Zoom offers a helpful how-to guide.
+You can also use our corporate video templates.

 Dress for the job